alaffin12/stackedit/Caught by Stradh.md

 The ceiling here is eight feet high.
 If characters move into the room, they note the floor is littered with small bones.
 If they make a DC 12 Wisdom (Medicine) check they recognize the bones as children's bones.

 This room is filled with baking implements, including but not limited to: wooden bowls; rolling pins; various herbs and spices; flour; sugar and several gourds of an unknown white powder.
-In one of the cupboards are three elixers - a magical one labelled "Youth" which makes the imbiber appear younger and more attractive for 24 hours; a non-magical one labelled "Laughter" which infects the imbibers with "Cackle Fever"; and a non-magical one labelled "Mother's Milk" which is actually a dose of "Pale Tincture"
+In one of the cupboards are three elixers - a magical one labelled "Youth" which makes the imbiber appear younger and more attractive for 24 hours; a non-magical one labelled "Laughter" which infects the imbibers with "Cackle Fever"; and a non-magical one labelled "Mother's Milk" which is actually a dose of "Pale Tincture".

+If the players are being quiet then Morgantha